fincham/paste/README.md

 # paste

-'''This release has a known bug with image scaling.
-This will be fixed in the next release.'''
+**This release has a known bug with image scaling.
+This will be fixed in the next release.**

 A basic encrypted pastebin.